640 South State StreetDover, Delaware 19901

 These are possible symptoms of meningoencephalitis:

-If, after reviewing your medical history and symptoms, your doctor thinks you may have herpes meningoencephalitis, he or she will order various tests and exams to confirm the diagnosis.
+If, after reviewing your medical history and symptoms, your healthcare provider thinks you may have herpes meningoencephalitis, he or she will order various tests and exams to confirm the diagnosis.
 Other tests may include:

-If doctors think that a newborn has herpes encephalitis resulting from infection with HSV2 while passing through the birth canal, they may check samples of the baby's blood and spinal fluid.
+If your healthcare providers think that a newborn has herpes encephalitis resulting from infection with HSV2 while passing through the birth canal, they may check samples of the baby's blood and spinal fluid.

 Treating the cause of your infection is the primary treatment.
 Since most cases of meningoencephalitis are caused by the herpes virus, the antiviral acyclovir is used to treat it.
 You may need to take this medicine through an intravenous (IV) line for 10 to 14 days.
-Doctors may also give you medicine to reduce swelling in the brain and to treat or prevent seizures.
+Your healthcare provider may also give you medicine to reduce swelling in the brain and to treat or prevent seizures.

 Depending on the severity of your infection, you may need to be treated in the hospital.